kyle1320/groupme-bot/README.md

 The server must be started by calling `BotRunner.listen(port)`, and may be stopped by calling `BotRunner.close()`.

 ## Debugging
-Debug mode can be enabled by setting the environment variable `BOT_DEBUG` to any non-empty string.
+Verbose logging can be enabled by setting the environment variable `BOT_VERBOSE` to any non-empty string.

-In Debug mode, information such as received / sent messages are displayed to `stdout`.
+With verbose logging enabled, information such as received / sent messages are displayed to `stdout`.

-In addition, when Debug mode is enabled, all outgoing messages will have their `bot_id` set to `process.env.DEBUG_BOT_ID`.
-This is to allow messages to be sent to a secondary chat group for testing purposes.

-Requests may also include the query parameter `debug` set to any value in order to change output messages' `bot_id` property to `process.env.DEBUG_BOT_ID` before sending.
+`POST` requests may include the query parameter `debug` set to any value in order to change output messages' `bot_id` property to `process.env.DEBUG_BOT_ID` before sending.
+This is useful for sending messages to a separate chat for testing purposes.